Lea Niako: Arrest of Jerzy Sosnowski

 In October 1933, Niako was performing at the Royal Hotel (today called Corinthia) in Budapest.
 There, she met the Polish officer and (unbeknownst to her) spy Jerzy Sosnowski, who had been there to meet a contact, and the two began a relationship.
 Sosnowski had lived in Berlin since 1926, posing as the nobleman "Georg von Sosnowski Ritter von Nalecz" and through the seduction of three secretaries within the Ministry of the Reichswehr succeeded in acquiring copies and notes of high-level German military correspondence, including details of the impending German mobilization and the secret cooperation between Germany and the Soviet Union.
 Sosnowski promised Niako that he would use his money and influence as an aristocrat to make her into a great movie star if she accompanied him back to Berlin.
 Once in Berlin, Sosnowski for unknown reasons revealed his espionage to Niako, perhaps wishing to make her his partner-in-crime and wishing to use her to seduce German officers.
 Sosnowski's revelation caused Niako to panic.
 At the same time, she also learnt of Sosnowski's affairs with numerous other women.
-Niako then confided with an acquintance who unbeknownst to her was either a member of the SS or passed the information on.
+Niako then confided with an acquaintance who unbeknownst to her was either a member of the SS or passed the information on.

 At the same time, one of the secretaries involved in Sosnowski's scheme was exposed by the Abwehr, who quickly deduced the connection with Sosnowski.
 The Abwehr had put Sosnowski under watch already in 1932, suspicious of the quick rise of a Polish officer in the Berlin social scene.
 Although Niako upon realizing that she had exposed Sosnowski to the SS regretted her actions and withdrew her testimony, the SS was now also pursuing an investigation of their own into Sosnowski.
 At the end of January 1934, two Polish spies arrested by the Abwehr admitted to having connections with Sosnowski.
 The authorities then moved to arrest Sosnowski, with Josef Kubitzky of the Gestapo put in charge of the operation.